YihengYe/DSC180A-replication/README.md

           per specific group ('content') given (article,user, bots, day).
 Draws plots of edit frequency,revert frequency with "content" given.
           Draws histogram of revert/edit ration with "content" given.

-          If target='mstats':Generates M-statistic calculated by data downloaded
+          If target='mstats':Generates M-statistic calculated by data downloaded.

+          If target='test': Runs test program about data, eda and mstats with the testdata provided

 - elt.py: the library for the data pipeline, see the documentation for detailed functions of every function writtened.
 Basically these functions are used to fulfill the job done in run.py.